dzangolab/generator-dzangolab-iac/generators/do-nfs-server/templates/do-nfs-server/README.md

 ### Firewall

-A DigitalOcean firewall is provisioned and assocaited with the droplet.
+A DigitalOcean firewall is provisioned and associated with the droplet.

 The inbound rules restrict ingress to port 2049 to the droplet's VPC.